-The Spanish-Language & Latino Media Intern is part of a dynamic team that monitors and responds to print and broadcast media as it pertains to GLAAD's mission.
+The Spanish-Language & Latinx Media Intern is part of a dynamic team that monitors and responds to print and broadcast media as it pertains to GLAAD's mission.
 Additionally, the Intern helps foster GLAAD’s role as a community resource nationwide.

 - Maintains and grows current contacts, or access to contacts/spokespeople, for regional LGBT and mainstream media outlets and journalists.